-As a result of the accounting for our acquisition of Dimension Therapeutics, Inc. (Dimension) in November 2017, we have recorded on our balance sheet intangible assets for in-process research and development (IPR&D) related to DTX301 and DTX401.
-Following the FDA approval of Dojolvi in June 2020, we have also recorded contract-based intangible assets related to our license from third parties for certain assets related to the product.
+As a result of the accounting for our acquisition of Dimension Therapeutics, Inc. (Dimension) in November 2017, we have recorded on our Consolidated Balance Sheet intangible assets for in-process research and development (IPR&D) related to DTX301 and DTX401.
+We have also recorded contract-based intangible assets related to our license from third parties for certain assets related to Dojolvi following FDA approval of the product, in addition to the intangible asset related to our license from Regeneron for Evkeeza.
 We test the intangible assets for impairment annually during the fourth quarter and more frequently if events or changes in circumstances indicate that it is more likely than not that the asset is impaired.
-If the associated research and development effort is abandoned, the related assets will be written-off and we will record a noncash impairment loss on our statement of operations.
-We have not recorded any impairments related to our intangible assets through the end of March 31, 2021.
+If the associated research and development effort is abandoned, the related assets will be written-off and we will record a noncash impairment loss on our Condensed Consolidated Statement of Operations.
+We have not recorded any impairments related to our intangible assets through the end of March 31, 2022.